JuliaComputing/EasyConfig.jl/README.md

 **EasyConfig** provides an easy-to-use nested `AbstractDict{Symbol, Any}` data structure.

-## Advantages over other dictionary types:
+## Advantages over other dictionaries/named tuples:

 The advantages are twofold.